-High sugar and fat diet 'may increase cell damage during sleep'June 24th, 2011 in Medical research /
+High sugar and fat diet 'may increase cell damage during sleep'June 24, 2011 in Medicine & Health / Medical research

 (Medical Xpress) -- Continuing sleepless nights can increase the risk of heart disease, stroke and even death for sufferers of Obstructive Sleep Apnoea (OSA) who regularly stop breathing during the night for brief periods of time.